Microsoft Doubles Down On More Affordable But Weaker Xbox Series S

 Ever since Baldur’s Gate 3 exploded in popularity after its August 3 release date, the fact that it’s not coming to Xbox Series X/S the same time as PS5 has reignited the controversy around Microsoft’s console strategy and its commitment to a policy that seems like it will become increasingly unworkable in the years ahead.

-Baldur’s Gate 3 supports local co-op splitscreen, and developer Larian Studios has been very public about its struggle to get that feature working on the less powerful Series S. Microsoft requires games to launch with the same modes on both Series X and S, and despite Baldur’s Gate 3’s popularity, no exceptions were made for the critically acclaimed Dungeons & Dragons RPG.
-Phil Spencer, Microsoft Gaming’s CEO, was asked about the apparent conflict in a new Eurogamer interview at Gamescom 2023.
+Baldur’s Gate 3 supports local co-op splitscreen, and developer Larian Studios has been very public about its struggle to get that feature working on the less powerful Series S. Microsoft requires games to launch with the same modes on both Series X and S, and despite Baldur’s Gate 3’s popularity, no exceptions were made for the critically acclaimed Dungeons & Dragons RPG until now.

+Larian director Swen Vincke said the studio had arrived at a solution after meeting with Phil Spencer, Microsoft Gaming’s CEO, at Gamescom this week.
+“Series S will not feature split-screen coop, but will also include cross-save progression between Steam and Xbox Series,” he tweeted, with the games now confirmed to arrive before the end of 2023.

+Spencer was asked about the apparent Series S conflict in a Eurogamer interview earlier this week.
 “I don’t see a world where we drop S,” he said.
 “In terms of parity, I don’t think you’ve heard from us or Larian, that this was about parity.
 I think that’s more that the community is talking about it.
 There are features that ship on X today that do not ship on S, even from our own games, like ray-tracing that works on X, it’s not on S in certain games.”

 It’s unclear if Spencer means that split-screen gameplay in Baldur’s Gate 3 isn’t a requirement on Series S. Kotaku reached out to both Microsoft and Larian Studios to clarify the situation.
 What is clear is that the company doesn’t plan to abandon Series S support for games in the near future.
 “We’re going to learn from this experience as well because we don’t love that [Baldur’s Gate 3 isn’t on Xbox yet],” Spencer told IGN in a separate interview.
 “But I don’t think it’s something that’s a fatal flaw in the system.
 It’s partners prioritizing their time, us listening and being a good partner to them.”